TheFloodDragon/Vault/README.md

 All credit for the original project goes to the **[MilkBowl](https://github.com/MilkBowl)** team.

+## Overview

+I created this fork due to Vault not receiving an update in over **3 years**.

+This fork aims to update the entire codebase with the focus of maintainability.

 ## Features

 - All the features of the original Vault project